megnu/bspwm/README.md

 # 3. Run the scripts

 Change the scripts to fit your use case.
-Uncomment/comment different software that you don't want/do want.
+Uncomment/comment out lines with software that you do want/don't want installed.

 Once you have checked all the scripts, you can run them.